renesca/renesca/README.md

 ```

 ## Feedback
 Please don't hesitate to create issues about anything.
 Ideas, questions, bugs, feature requests, criticism, missing documentation, confusing examples, ... .
-If you are stuck with renesca or renesca-magic for some time, this means something does not work as intended or the API is not intuitive.
-Let's fix this together.
-And if there is something in this README that is unclear or you don't understand, please tell us, too.
+Are you stuck with renesca or renesca-magic for some time?
+Is there something in this README that is unclear?
+Anything else?
+This means something does not work as intended or the API is not intuitive.
+Contact us and let's fix this together.

 ## Usage Example
-This example is also available as sbt project: [renesca/renesca-example](https://github.com/renesca/renesca-example)
+This example is also available as a sbt project: [renesca/renesca-example](https://github.com/renesca/renesca-example)

 ```scala
 package renesca.example